 In 2002, Forest introduced Lexapro (escitalopram oxalate) which is similar to Celexa.
 Although generic versions of both drugs have been available for years, both are still prescribed today.

-Celexa is FDA approved for adults only, but it was and still is prescribed for children as an off-label treatment for depression and anxiety.
+The FDA has only approved Celexa for use by adults, but it has long been prescribed for children as an off-label treatment for depression and anxiety.

-After an investigation by the U.S. Department of Justice, Forest Pharmaceuticals Inc., a subsidiary of Forest Laboratories, agreed in 2010 to pay more than $313 million to settle criminal and civil complaints, including a claim that the drugmaker illegally promoted Celexa to children.
+After an investigation by the U.S. Department of Justice (DOJ), Forest Laboratories, agreed in 2010 to pay more than $313 million to settle criminal and civil complaints, including a claim that the drugmaker illegally promoted Celexa to children.

 In 2014, the company settled a class-action lawsuit for similar claims for approximately $10.4 million.